 Pursuant to Section 134(5) of the Companies Act 2013 Directors of your Company herebystate and confirm that:

-a) In the preparation of the annual accounts for the year ended 31st March 2017 theapplicable accounting standards have been followed along with proper explanation relatingto material departures;
+a) In the preparation of the annual accounts for the year ended 31st March2019 the applicable accounting standards have been followed along with proper explanationrelating to material departures;

 b) They have selected such accounting policies and applied them consistently and madejudgments and estimates that are Reasonable and prudent so as to give a true and fair viewof the state of affairs of the company at the end of the financial year and of the profitof the company for the same period;

-e) They have laid down internal financial controls in the company that are adequate andwere operating effectively.
+e) They have laid down internal financial controls with reference to financialstatements in the company were operating effectively.

 f) They have devised proper systems to ensure compliance with the provisions of allapplicable laws and these are adequate and are operating effectively.

 In pursuant to provision of section 135 and Schedule VII of the Companies Act 2013and CSR policy of company it is required to spend two percent of average net profit of thecompany for the three immediately preceding financial year.
-However the company hasinadequate profit during the financial year 2016-17 and company is facing uphill task inmeeting its financial obligations.
-Hence the company is unable to spend any funds on CSRactivities for the time being.
-The company will incur the sum on CSR activities as soon asfinancial position of company will improve.
+However during the FinancialYear (2018-19) CSR is not applicable to the company.

 In pursuant to the provisions of section 177(9) & (10) of the Companies Act 2013a Vigil Mechanism for directors and employees to report genuine concerns has beenestablished.

-During the period under review the company had not entered into any materialtransaction with any of its related party.
-None of the transactions with any of therelated party were in conflict of companies' interest.
-Attention of members is drawn tothe disclosure of transactions with related parties set out in note number 11 of financialstatements forming part of this report.
+During the period under review the company had entered into any material transactionwith its related party.
+None of the transactions with any of the related party were inconflict of companies interest.
+Attention of members is drawn to the disclosure oftransactions with related parties set out in note number 27 of financial statementsforming part of this report.

-REMUNERATION RATIO OF THE DIRECTORS/KEY MANAGERIAL PERSONNEL (KMP)/ EMPLOYEES:
+18. REMUNERATION RATIO OF THE DIRECTORS/KEY MANAGERIAL PERSONNEL (KMP)/ EMPLOYEES: